 - If the case is suspected tuberculosis, inflate the lung under the hood and fix overnight (24 hours): Using large syringe, inject formalin into bronchial tree.

-- If the case is for tumor, it may be cut open in the fresh state: Open the lung by inserting two probes down divergent airways, then cutting with a long knife along the probes.
+- If the case is for a hilar tumor, it may be cut open in the fresh state: Open the lung by inserting two probes down divergent airways, then cutting with a long knife along the probes.
 This method has the advantage of demonstrating the relationship of tumor to bronchial margin and pleural surface simultaneously (see image).
 Serially section the remainder, parallel to this cut.

-- Obtain tumor dimensions and location within the lung, including proximity to the pleura, proximity to the nearest surgical margin of resection (if applicable), and distance to the bronchial margin.
+- Obtain tumor dimensions and general location within the lung, including proximity to the pleura, proximity to the nearest surgical margin of resection (if applicable), and distance to the bronchial margin.

 - Photograph the cut section(s).

 - Proceed to gross fresh if desired, or submerge in formalin and fix overnight.

 - Lymph node dissection: Dissect off lymph nodes and keep track of how many nodes are submitted within each area (hilar, lobar/interlobar, segmental).
 Submit all the lymph nodes that you find according to these three areas:

 - hilar: at mainstem right and left bronchi within hilar fat

 - lobar/interlobar: at or between lobar bronchi (remember 2 on left, 3 on right)

 - segmental: after first branch of lobar bronchus